folbricht/routedns/doc/configuration.md

 Caches are instantiated with `type = "cache"` in the groups section of the configuration.

 Options:
+- `gc-period` - Time-period (seconds) used to expire cached items in the "cache" type
 - `resolvers` - Array of upstream resolvers, only one is supported.
 - `cache-size` - Max number of responses to cache.
 Defaults to 0 which means no limit.
 Optional
 - `cache-negative-ttl` - TTL (in seconds) to apply to responses without a SOA.
 Default: 60.
 Optional